Dannielleeee28/smart-scarecrow/README.md

   - 5.2V for Raspberry Pi
   - 5.2V for GSM module

-## 📸 Images
-Add diagrams and actual field setup photos in `/images`.

 ## 📬 Acknowledgments
 - YOLOv5 by Ultralytics
 - Roboflow for dataset training